ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-2.jpg" /></td>

-<td>**Device Toolbar Toggle:** Toggles the “device toolbar” on and off.
+<td><strong>Device Toolbar Toggle:</strong> Toggles the “device toolbar” on and off.
 This allows the developer to select a device and manually enter the pixel dimensions of the screen and scale of the page.
 This is useful for ensuring that the page looks correct in a variety of devices</td>

 </tr>